nextcloud/documentation/admin_manual/apps_management.rst

 Talk and more which are enhancing the features of your Nextcloud server.

-After installing the Nextcloud server, you might want to consider about enabling, disabling or even restricting some apps to groups depending on your and your users needs.
+After installing the Nextcloud server, you might want to consider about enabling, disabling or even restricting some apps to groups depending on your and your users' needs.

 Apps